ESDLMapEditorESSIM/ESDLValidator/README.md

-# ESDL-Tools V1.0
+# ESDL-Validator
-Service with tools for the ESDL ecore model, the service currently supports functionality for validating an ESDL model against user defined validation schemas.
+Service for validating an ESDL model against user defined validation schemas.

 ## Endpoints
 Swagger documentation of the endpoints can be viewed by navigating to the root of the service.
 The services does not contain authentication/authorization, this can be done within your own setup with something like traefik.